Prominent Matters

 •

-• Paramount, Scripps Network, and other companies in securing dismissals and other favorable early resolutions of separate nationwide class actions brought under the Video Privacy Protection Act and other privacy statutes.
+• Paramount, Scripps Network, and numerous other companies in securing dismissals and other favorable early resolutions of separate nationwide class actions brought under the Video Privacy Protection Act and other privacy statutes.

 •